Ice-Coffey-Official/DollarGeneralScrape/README.md

 Scraper for Data of the Dollar General Store

 ## Features
-- Scrapes Dollar Tree Data for Informational purposes from https://www.dollargeneral.com/store-directory and puts them into excel and csv files.
+- Scrapes Dollar General Data for Informational purposes from https://www.dollargeneral.com/store-directory and puts them into excel and csv files.

 ## Data
 There is a lot of data to process, so sample data of the output is provided.